Minimax Problems with Coupled Linear Constraints: Computational Complexity, Duality and Solution Methods: Duality Theory for

+We have shown for some arbitrary $\xx$ that $\y^*_{\x}$ is a solution of (C) if and only $(\y^*_{\x}, \lb^*_{\x})$ is a solution of (B), for some $\lb^*_{\x} \geq {\bf{0}}$; here we used the notation $\y^*_{\x}, \lb^*_{\x}$ to make the dependence to that arbitrary $\x$ clear.
 Finally, note that the strong duality holds for problem (C) for any fixed $\xx$.
 This implies that the value of the problems (A), (B), and (C) is the same at every $\xx$, that is